Paul Knabenshue

 Paul Knabenshue (1883 – February 1, 1942) was an American career foreign service officer.

-Knabenshue was the United States Consul at Beirut, Syria (1919–1928) and Consul General at Jerusalem.
-He was also Minister Resident/Consul General to Iraq from 1932 until his recess appointment expired March 4, 1933.
-He was appointed again two weeks later and died at post on February 1, 1942.
+Knabenshue was the United States Consul at Beirut, Syria (1919–1928) and Consul General at Jerusalem (1928-1930).
+He was also Minister Resident/Consul General to Iraq from 1932 until his recess appointment expired on March 4, 1933.
+He was appointed again two weeks later and died at a post on February 1, 1942 from natural causes.
 He was the first resident minister consulate general there was raised the previous year to a legation.